 Thanks for all your hard work!

 By becoming a Dark Energy Explorer you are helping us find distant galaxies and false detections from our telescope that is working towards solving the mystery of Dark Energy!
-We have approximately 40% of you working on the mobile device and almost 16,000 individual volunteers all over the world.
-Together you have reached OVER 3.5 MILLION galaxy classification since our launch date on February 23, 2021!
+We have approximately 40% of you working on the mobile device and almost 20,000 individual volunteers all over the world.
+Together, you have reached OVER 6 MILLION galaxy classifications since our launch date on February 23, 2021!
 THANK YOU!

 Results from "Fishing for Signal in a Sea of Noise"